dusanlazic/avala/docs/docs/client/setup.md

     password="your server password"
 )

-avl.register_directory("exploits")
+avl.register_directory("sploits")

 avl.start()
 ```

-From now on, you can start writing exploits inside your `exploits` directory.
+From now on, you can start writing exploits inside your `sploits` directory.